Mlaiel/iacherie/events/saga_patterns/README.md

 ## 📝 **CONCLUSION**

-The Events Saga Patterns Module represents the pinnacle of distributed transaction orchestration for the Ainflue platform, specifically designed for multi-format content creators.
+The Events Saga Patterns Module represents the pinnacle of distributed transaction orchestration for the IA Chérie platform, specifically designed for multi-format content creators.
 With advanced saga patterns, intelligent compensation handling, and comprehensive error recovery, this module ensures reliable execution of complex, long-running business workflows across the entire creator ecosystem.

 **🎯 Mission:** Deliver the most advanced distributed transaction orchestration system in the world for content creators, enabling reliable execution of complex workflows, automatic failure recovery, and guaranteed data consistency across all platform services.